wangqinNick/tp/docs/DeveloperGuide.md

 1. Reset the timetable
     1. Test case: `timetable -reset`\
     Expected: TimeTableManager clears and reinitialises the timetable.
 The user is prompted to input the current week for reinitialisation.

-### Marking a task as done / undone
-1. Marking a task as done
-    1. Test case: `done 1`, where `task` is index `0` in the task list.\
-    Expected: The DoneCommandParser parses `1` and converts it to index `0` in the task list.
-    As task `task` is the index `0` in the task list, `task` will be marked as done.
-    2. Test case: `done 10`, where there is no task of index `9` in the task list.\
-    Expected: The DoneCommandParser parses `10` and converts it to index `9` in the task list.
-    As there is no task of index `9` in the task list, an error is thrown.
-Details of the associated error message will be shown.

-### Editing a task
-1. Editing a task
-    1. Test case: `edit -t 3 read a book`, where task index `3` has already been added previously into the task list.\
-    Expected: As the task at index `3` is in the task list, the task description will be edited and changed to `read a book`.
-    Details of the success of the edit task will be shown.
-    2. Test case: `edit -t 10 meet girlfriend`, where there is no task `10` in the task list.\
-    Expected: As there is no such task in the task list, an error will be given to the user.
-Details of the associated error message will be shown.

-### Editing a module
-1. Editing a module
-    1. Test case: `edit -m CG2271 GER1000`, where module `CG2271` has already been added previously into the module list.\
-    Expected: As `CG2271` is in the module list, the module will be edited and changed to `GER1000`.
-Details of the success of the edit module will be shown.
-    2. Test case: `edit -m ACC1101 GER1000`, where there is no module `ACC1101` in the module list.\
-    Expected: As there is no such module in the module list, an error will be given to the user.
-Details of the associated error message will be shown.

 ### Calculating the Accumulated Cap after the current semester
 1. Calculate the Cap: